Employee Benefits - Leave and Holidays

 - No employee will be eligible for approved catastrophic leave in excess of six continuous months, or 1040 hours, in a twenty-four (24) month period.

-- To be eligible, an individual must have been employed by the U of A Cooperative Extension Service or a state agency/institution in a full-time (100% appointed), benefits-eligible position for a minimum of two (2) consecutive years.
-The employee must not have been disciplined for any leave abuse during the past two (2) years.
+- To be eligible, an individual must have been employed by the U of A Cooperative Extension Service or a state agency/institution in a full-time (100% appointed), benefits-eligible position for a minimum of one year.
+The employee must not have been disciplined for any leave abuse during the past one (1) year period from the date of application.

 - An eligible employee must have exhausted all sick, annual, holiday and compensatory leave time, and, at the onset of the illness or injury, had to his or her credit at least eighty (80) hours of combined sick and annual leave.
 "Onset of Illness" means the initial beginning or start, as certified by a physician, of the medical condition which created the need for the catastrophic leave request.
 If a recurrence of the same illness necessitates a subsequent catastrophic leave request, the eligibility requirement that the employee have eighty (80) hours of combined sick and annual leave at the onset of the illness will not be required on the illness recurrence date.